 In a referendum held on 23rd June 2016, the UK voted to leave the European Union

-As a European IP firm, we have already made preparations to continue to represent our clients in all European IP matters where we currently advise you.
-You will continue to receive the high levels of service and client care which you have come to expect.
+As a European IP firm, we have made preparations to continue to represent our clients in all of their European IP matters.
+You will continue to receive the high levels of service and client care which you have come to expect, even once Brexit is complete in years to come.